 When a Google algorithm update in April 2015 happened, sites that weren’t mobile-friendly started to see their search traffic decrease.
 More than half of the websites that were not mobile-friendly started to see 10-20% drops in year-on-year traffic, between May and December 2015.
 From traffic data analysed and cross-referenced, this decrease was pinpointed to the April update

 It was reported that many websites lost even more traffic, but from my client’s data, any bigger decreases during this time were due to changes in the industry, or a lack of optimisation in other areas due to algorithm changes.

 Fast forward to 2016, and there is still doubt over whether being mobile responsive really is a ranking factor.
 This is still in light of there being increasing amounts of evidence to the contrary.
 For example, on the 21st April 2015 the BBC and Search Engine Land posted articles about the effect of the update, coining it “Mobilegeddon”.

 Today, an article was posted on TechCrunch that states Google announcing “in May, it will increase the importance of having a mobile page, and sites that are not mobile-friendly will rank even lower than before.”.

 A non mobile-friendly site may not directly affect desktop search results, but it definitely affects mobile search-results, and guess what 20-40% of your visitors are using to get to your site?

-Let’s play devil’s advocate, even if there are no direct benefits to desktop search results by having a mobile-friendly site (which is the quick and easy answer), there are many indirect causes for a non mobile-friendly site to not rank well, as mentioned by http://searchengineland.com/responsive-design-ranking-factor-228464.
+Let’s play devil’s advocate, even if there are no direct ranking benefits to desktop search results by having a mobile-friendly site (which is the quick and easy answer), there are many indirect causes for a non mobile-friendly site to not rank well, as mentioned by http://searchengineland.com/responsive-design-ranking-factor-228464.

-Indirect causes such as high bounce rates, (caused by the 20-40% of visitors who can’t view the website properly on their phone) and slow loading pages (caused by large imagery) are all ranking factors that tend to come from the setup of sites that aren’t mobile-friendly.
+Issues such as high bounce rates, (caused by a portion of the 20-40% of visitors who can’t view the website properly on a phone) and slow loading pages (caused by large imagery) are all indirect performance factors that tend to come from sites not being built to be mobile-friendly.